Navigation

 Background

-I am Associate Professor of English Literature and Culture in the Department of Teacher Education, where I teach American and world literatures in the English and Foreign Languages section for the integrated five-year Masters in Teacher Education program.
+I am Associate Professor of English Literature and Culture in the Department of Teacher Education, where I teach world literatures in English for the integrated five-year Masters in Teacher Education program and other continuing education programs.

 I hold a Ph.D. in English from the University of Arizona, USA (2012), and I joined the NTNU faculty in 2021 after teaching for many years in the Department of English, Philosophy and Modern Languages at Montana State University Billings, USA.
 There I was Associate Professor of English and affiliated faculty with the Native American and Environmental Studies programs (2014-2021).